Genealogy of the Bunce Family

 Serial No. (Army Reserve?) – 14882

-Marriage and Family - My grandfather after the war was supposed to go to South Africa to study forestry, but changed his mind quite against his mother’s wishes, and went instead to America to join his father in the gold fields of South Dakota.
-Jack’s younger brother Redge ended up going to South Africa instead to take advantage of the opportunity that Jack passed up.
+Marriage and Family - My grandfather was supposed to go after the war to South Africa to study forestry, but changed his mind quite against his mother’s wishes, and went instead to America to join his father in the gold fields of South Dakota.
+Jack’s younger brother Reg ended up going to South Africa instead to take advantage of the opportunity that Jack passed up.
 Jack disembarked for the United States from Southampton, England on the Cunard Line ship S.S.
-Aquitainia and arrived on Nov.
+Aquitainia, and arrived on Nov.
 20, 1920 in New York.

-Robert Bunce enjoyed the carefree life of a miner that he had always known in South Dakota, returning home to England only when the whim came.
-Responsibilities ultimately caught up to him when the rest of his family, wife and all, appeared in the United States in 1924.
-His wife Margaret forced him to put his gold mining days behind him, and moved him to southern California to settle down and tend to family, a turn of events he is said to have accepted grudgingly.
+Robert Bunce apparently enjoyed the life style associated with his "wheeling and dealing" as a mine operator and mining agent in the Black Hills gold country, returning home to England only when the whim came.
+But family responsibilities ultimately caught up to him when the rest of his family, wife and all, began immigrating in 1921 to the United States, and settled down in southern California.
+His wife Margaret forced him to put his gold mining days behind him, and moved him somnetime around 1923 to the town of Pasadena on the northeast side of Los Angeles to retire and tend to family, a turn of events that his son Jack said the old man accepted only grudgingly.

 At Lake Louise, meanwhile, Jack met Sidney Dolores Percy, an English painter who was staying at the Lake Louise Lodge after having visited relatives in New York.
 Sidney loved to dance and enjoyed the company of Wary, who was also an excellent dancer.
 Jack, on the other hand, was a terrible dancer, but he kept cutting in whenever Sidney and Wary were on the dance floor.
 Persistence paid off, and Jack and Sidney were married on Oct.
 3, 1923 in Vancouver, British Columbia.
 They settled down after the wedding in Alhambra in southern California, close to Jack’s mother in Pasadena, which created a difficult situation due to his mother’s overbearing personality and controlling nature.
 Jack and Sidney had three daughters born to them in Alhambra --- Hazel Maude Bunce, who was born on Sept.
 29, 1924 in Alhambra, but died in infancy, Rosamond Maude Bunce, who was born on Oct.
 29, 1925 in Alhambra with spinal bifida, a condition which confined to a wheelchair for most of her life, and my mother Jacqueline Vere Bunce, who was born on Nov.
 28, 1927 in Alhambra.